 This is the same costume we see in Spider-Man: Homecoming, ingratiating the suit into the formal MCU canon as Spider-Man's standard look going forward.
 Peter struggled to get the grips with the array of options the suit came with, longing for a more streamlined affair before adapting and evolving as a hero.
 In the Spider-Man: Far From Home trailer, Aunt May sneaks it onto Peter's luggage as he'd left it at home, hoping to enjoy his European school trip as a normal teenager and not as a masked vigilante fighting for justice.
 Sadly, things are never that simple, and trouble finds Parker in short order.

-After ominously gatecrashing Peter's holiday, Nick Fury hijacks the trip to enlist the young hero's help to bring down the villains, the Elementals and Hydro-Man, and work with Mysterio, likely supplying this new kit in the process.
+After ominously gatecrashing Peter's holiday, Nick Fury hijacks the trip to enlist the young hero's help to bring down the villains, the Elementals and Hydro-Man, and work with Mysterio - and Nick supplies this new suit in the process.

 The new formal addition to the Spider-Man oeuvre is the red-and-black suit that's used for many of the shots in the trailer.
 Peter's wearing it in both London in this footage and New York in set photos, so it's safe to conclude this is what he will be wearing for the back half and climax of the movie.